TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Index.rst

 It is also possible to set different permissions for different storages.
-For that you need to know the uid of the storage record and specify it in User TSConfig along with the permissions like that:
+For that you need to know the uid of the storage record and specify it in User TSconfig along with the permissions like that:

 **Permissions for storage with uid "1" (all permissions):** ::